WisconsinAutonomous/WisconsinAutonomous.github.io/_posts/ros/2021-12-16-ros-overview.md

 The `docker-compose.yml` file defines configuration variables for the `docker` containers within it.

-All `docker-compose.yml` files will have two `services`: `REPO-dev` and `REPO-prod`. `REPO-dev` is meant for local development. `REPO-prod` is meant for production and will most likely be run on the actual vehicle.
+All `docker-compose.yml` files will have one `service`: `REPO-dev`. `REPO-dev` is meant for specifically for local development.
+On the actual vehicle, we'll use a more refined docker container or run it outside of docker.

 ### `docker/`